 So what if I can't get into a class?

 If you're unable to register, it's possible that there is a prerequisite that you have not met or that the class is full.
 In either case, email Danica Harootian (email@example.com) for assistance.

 4. Et Voila!

 And just like that, you're all set!
-All programs, with the exception of Lausanne, will schedule the classes after everyone registers.
+All programs, with the exception of the programs in Switzerland, will schedule the classes after everyone registers.
 That way, everyone is able to take the combination of classes that they need.

 If you need assistance in this process, don't worry!
 There are a variety of people on campus who have the expertise to guide you in the right direction.

 In the IP Office, Danica Harootian, the Manager of Academics and Internships, and Dr. Ron Cox, Associate Dean of IP, can assist you with determining which classes make the most sense for you while you are abroad.

 For four-year planning, it's best to talk to your major advisor, who is listed as your advisor in Wavenet, or a OneStop Academic Advising Associate.
 Major advisors and Office Managers of specific divisions can tell you which upper division courses may be offered during certain terms.
 For example, an upper division course may only be offered every Fall semester, and it's important to know the timeline in order to plan ahead.